13 Jul Library adapts financial literacy program online

 KPL has been running the Money Matters program for six years, typically twice a year.
 This was the first time they’ve presented it online.

 “We ran four one-hour sessions over the course of four weeks.
-There are two workbooks in the program, so we did half of a workbook per session.
 Everyone that attended had computer access, and people could have the option to use video if they wanted, or they could turn it off,” Jeffrey explains.
 “Everyone was able to ask questions and the group felt confident enough to do so.”

 Jeffrey says the program was delivered online without a hitch, and that the only difference was that learners weren’t paired up one-on-one with volunteers; instead, each volunteer took turns talking about each part of the workbook.